Landscapes-of-Change-Lab/Landscapes-of-Change-Lab.github.io/Overview.md

 # Introduction

-Here you will find details about the general structure of our lab, including how we meet, communicate, give feedback and share resources.
+Below you will find details about the general structure of our lab, including how we meet, communicate, give feedback, and share resources.

 ## How we meet